-The short answer: Hill's Science Diet wins this vet-recommended showdown, scoring C/60 to Royal Canin's D/45 — a 15-point gap.
-The key difference: Hill's at least has chicken (a whole meat) as its first ingredient.
-Royal Canin starts with chicken by-product meal.
-Both rely on corn and wheat fillers, but Hill's delivers meaningfully better ingredient quality — and typically costs less, too.
+The short answer: Hill's Science Diet still edges out Royal Canin, scoring C/63 to Royal Canin's C/58 — a 5-point gap within the same C tier after Royal Canin's 2026 reformulation.
+The key difference: Hill's leads with whole chicken; Royal Canin leads with chicken meal (an improvement over its prior chicken by-product meal).
+Both now rely on corn and wheat fillers, and Hill's delivers slightly cleaner ingredient quality — and typically costs less, too.

 The scores